debsamanta5571-dot/moba-prototype/README.md

   Config/
 ```

 Lane AI is `AMobaMinionAIController`.
 The pawn keeps mesh, GAS, montage, and death.
 Aggro, leash, and focus-counting live on the controller so `Tick` on the character is not the brain.
+Towers pull aggro when a hero hits a hero; otherwise they shoot the closest enemy.
+The match ends when `AMobaVictoryManager` sees a team tower die.

 ## Reasoning